linda-seiter/cmsc115/week1_project/README.md

 | ----------------------- | ------------------------------------------ |
 | Each person owes: 56.52 | Each person owes: 94.20 + 94.20 \* 0.2 / 2 |

-1. Update the Javadoc comment.
+1. Edit the JavaDoc comment to update the author tag with your first and last name.
 2. Edit the second print statement to fix the errors.
 The math expression should be corrected and its value printed.
 3. Run `BillSplitter` to confirm the expected output.